 Story by John Swenson

 A righteous local judge released 24 rock fans headed to Bonnaroo after police arrested them unconstitutionally in Tennessee.
 Warren County judge Larry Ross freed the festival-bound fans on the grounds that their arrests were unfair examples of profiling by police.
-The fans were arrested on minor NO NO WORD!!! charges, mostly simple possession of marijuana.
-The defendants, a group ranging from teenagers to people in their mid-thirties, argued that the Warren County Sheriff’s Department practiced “selective enforcement” by stopping vehicles with out of state license plates, then searching for NO NO WORD!!!
+The fans were arrested on minor drug charges, mostly simple possession of marijuana.
+The defendants, a group ranging from teenagers to people in their mid-thirties, argued that the Warren County Sheriff’s Department practiced “selective enforcement” by stopping vehicles with out of state license plates, then searching for drugs.

 The pair was jailed for their trust in the cop’s lies.